 The exception of the assault-assault-assault stratagem is the Hive Fleet Kronos Adaptation that get an advantage from standing and shooting.

 There are a couple of general rules that cover all, or just about all of the Tyranid units.
 One is Instinctive Behaviour’ and the other is the ‘Hive Mind’.
 As it happens these two abilities are linked.

 Synapse Creatures are Tyranid are the leader creatures connect the lesser Tyranids ( those with instinctive behaviour) with the greater Hive Mind.
-The range of this connection is limited though, limited to 12″ from the Synapse Creature to be exact!
-Note that some Tyranids, like the Hive Tyrant, have a special rule that extends this to 18″
+The range of this connection is limited to 12″ from the Synapse creature!
+Note that some Tyranids, like the Hive Tyrant, have a special rule that extends this to 18″.

-The Tranid Codex lists a number of Stratagems for Tyranid armmies.
-These Statagems, used at the right time can be very useful.
-Several of these Statagems allow units a second move, round of shooting phase and extra attacks in the fight phase.
+The Tyranid Codex lists a number of Stratagems for Tyranid armies.
+These Stratagems, used at the right time can be very useful.
+Several of these Stratagems allow units a second move, round of shooting phase and extra attacks in the fight phase.

 To make the most of all the stratagems you need command points that come from fielding battleforged armies.
 The good news is that with the Tyranid army it is easy to have several formations, and therfeore loads of points!

 There are so many possible stratagems that you will want a list of them to hand.
 A book mark in the Tyranid Codex would work, but the Datacards make this much easier.

 Tyranid Tactical Objectives